vinitkumarpatwa/vinitkumarpatwa/README.md

 I’m [**Vinit Kumar Patwa**](https://vinitkumarpatwa.netlify.app/), a young entrepreneur and founder of Anvix Studio, and also a frontend web developer from Bihar, India.

 **These days I’m focused on:**
-- React, TypeScript, Tailwind
+- SEO
-- UI components with subtle motion
+- JavaScript
-- Small, thoughtful projects with polish
+- Git & GitHub

 ---